-Much has been written about why consistency is important in the user experience (UX) community.
+Much has been written about why consistency is important in the experience design (XD) community.
 However, far less has been written about how to actually make that principle a reality on your website.
 We’ll dive into the basics of a style guide methodology we’ve successfully implemented with several clients that do just that.
 And, by the time we’re done, you’ll have reaped the following benefits:

 Consistency across all apps (in design and implementation)

 Improved agility (presentation components decoupled from core functionality)

 Additionally, the benefits above can help increase conversion while reducing maintenance costs.

 But first, we’ll have a brief look at the state of the style guide in the industry:

 Here’s a list of a designer’s top 50 picks